Springfield Boulevard

+Route description

 The north end of Springfield Boulevard is a simple two-way two lane street in southeastern Bayside.
 It gradually gets wider as it heads towards Springfield Gardens.
 At some time the city widened Springfield Boulevard in Queens Village from 112th Avenue to Jamaica Avenue, in character with its name as a "Boulevard".
 South of Jamaica Avenue, it gains a strip median used as a turning lane for intersections, and south of 112th Avenue all the way to 147th Avenue, it gains a median divider.

-The Q1, Q2, Q27, Q77, Q83, Q85 and Q88 bus lines all serve Springfield Boulevard.
+Major intersections

 Springfield Boulevard intersects with many major roads including Northern Boulevard, Union Turnpike, Hillside Avenue, Jamaica Avenue, Hempstead Avenue, Linden Boulevard, Francis Lewis Boulevard and Merrick Boulevard.
 At its southern end, Springfield Boulevard once continued to Rockaway Boulevard; however, frequent flooding led to that stretch being closed.
 The land there has been developed into a distribution center.

+Transportation

+Springfield Boulevard is served by the following bus routes: